 Instead of receiving much needed medical treatment, a Christian prisoner was instead given five additional years in prison.
 Ebrahim Firouzi was first arrested by agents of the Islamic Republic in 2013.
 He was later condemned by a court of law to one year in prison and two years´ exile.
 After his sentence ended, Firouzi was kept in prison when new charges of "acting against national security" were levied against him.
 He remains in prison even though he has been suffering acute pain in the left side of his chest for over a year, and his condition has continued to deteriorate in the last three months.

-A Swiss Christian missionary, who was abducted for 10 days in 2012, has been kidnapped again in Timbuktu.
+A Swiss Christian missionary abducted for ten days in 2012 has been kidnapped again in Timbuktu.
 On January 8, Beatrice Stockly, a woman in her 40s, was taken from her home before dawn by armed men who arrived in four pickup trucks.
 Militant Islamic groups are active in the area in which she lives and had launched two attacks in the previous weeks, one of them on a Christian radio station just before Christmas, which left 25 people dead.
 In 2012, when the jihadis ruled the area, they outlawed the practice of Christianity and desecrated and looted churches and other places of worship.

---- Kuwait lawmaker Ahmad Al-Azemi said that he and other MPs will reject an initially approved request to build churches because it "contradicts Islamic sharia laws."
+Lawmaker Ahmad Al-Azemi said that he and other MPs will reject an initially-approved request to build churches because it "contradicts Islamic sharia laws."
 He added that Islamic scholars are unanimous in banning the building of non-Muslim places of worship in the Arabian Peninsula.

-Pastor Sumati Prakash badly beaten and his hands and legs are broken on March 23, 2016.
+Pastor Sumati Prakash was badly beaten and his hands and legs broken on March 23, 2016.
 He was attacked by 25-30 people including the Sarpanch.
-He is pastoring a church at Sabli village in Doongerpur in Rajasthan.
+He pastors a church in Sabli village in Doongerpur, Rajasthan.